 HOW IT WORKS: Garden strolls begin following an initial group meeting with a trained facilitator to acquaint participants with how the program works and the scientific research underpinning it.
 At that time also, participants are shown the layout of the route through the Gardens with programmed stops, and special guidebook/journals are distributed, with instructions on how to use them.
 There is likewise a discussion of what benefits you may reasonably expect to experience by faithfully keeping a journal and completing the program.
-Two other group meetings with the facilitator take place during an ensuing eight-week period.
-The first provides an opportunity to “check in” with participants, to provide them encouragement to continue the program, and to answer questions about their progress.
-The final meeting is to summarize results and — if participants wish — to share insights with each other.

 SEE A VIDEO OF SATISFIED PARTICIPANTS: Open the video in YouTube.

 Upcoming 2020 Dates and Times:

 Alternative intro sessions and times can be arranged if needed.

 WHAT PEOPLE SAY ABOUT THE PROGRAM: “The gardens provided me with comfort and tranquility and helped me adjust to the recent passing of my husband.
 Meeting others who were also going through things in their lives and sharing was also beneficial.” – D.F.

 “The Walks gave me the opportunity to contemplate my life and move forward.
 It has been a healing process and I am truly grateful.” – S.S.